*1998 in the Netherlands

 As a soloist and chamber musician, Alexander Warenberg has performed internationally on stages and at festivals with renowned orchestras.
 He has already given many performances at Amsterdam’s Concertgebouw, at the Grachtenfestival in Amsterdam, at Festival Next Generation in Bad Ragaz, Switzerland, and he also took part in the Verbier Festival Academy in 2017.
 His engagements as a chamber musician have led him to share the stage with Menahem Pressler, Denis Kozhukhin, Gil Sharon, Paolo Giacometti and Lucas Jussen.
 He holds scholarships from the VandenEnde Foundation and the International Academy of Music in Liechtenstein.

 Alexander Warenberg plays a cello by Jean Baptiste Vuillame dating from 1845, which is loaned to him by the Dutch Musical Instruments Foundation.

 In 2014, 2016 and 2018, he was an active participant in the Cello Masterclasses at Kronberg Academy.
-He has been studying on the Kronberg Academy Precollege programme with Frans Helmerson since January 2019.
-His studies are funded by the Elisabeth und Dieter Feddersen-Stipendium.
+Since 2019 he has been studying with Frans Helmerson at Kronberg Academy.
+His studies are funded by the Elisabeth und Dieter Feddersen-Scholarship.

 Last updated: January 2019